shuxin-03/election-blog/content/post/2024-11-03-week-9/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 Because the current vote shares do not add up to 100%, I rescaled them to 100%.
 Overall, I predict that the Democratic Party will receive 56.76% of the national two-party popular vote share, with a 90% prediction interval between 56.52% and 54.55%.
-However, as the 50% mark falls within this interval, the election outcome remains highly uncertain.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>